mrop/elresolver/README.md

 # elresolver
 Logging undefined jsp variables

+## Warning
+This code adds an additional ELResolver.
+It should only be used on an development environment to fix the problems described here.
+NEVER add this to your production code, it could throw a JasperException at each jsp.
+It caused your site not to render.

 ## Why
 When using jsp as front-end technology and updating from tomcat 7 to tomcat 8 (https://tomcat.apache.org/migration-8.html#JavaServer_Pages_2.3) performance problems occur.
 Each time a variable is undefined it will be looked up in the classpath.